rootCircle/blog/docs/project/bgit.md

 > Stupidity can be broadly categorized into:
 >
 > 1. Accidental Stupidity
-> 2. Stupidity out of covenience
+> 2. Stupidity out of convenience
 > 3. Complete Stupidity
+>
 > ~ Walter Wallis (Programmers are also human)

-While no tool can prevent every mistake, bgit certainly aims to reduce the risk associated with the first two
+While no tool can prevent every mistake, `bgit` certainly aims to reduce the risk associated with the first two.

 Remember the hackathon story about developers pushing `node_modules` or secret keys to GitHub?
 These common mistakes are exactly what the `bgit` rule system is designed to prevent.